opensourcefeed/opensourcefeed.github.io/distribution-linuxmint.md

 ---

 **Linux Mint** is a popular operating system based on Ubuntu.
-In addition to all beneffits of Ubuntu, Linux Mint ships a well tweaked desktop environment and wisely choosen applications to deliver a user friendly, productive and highly efficient operating system.
+In addition to all benefits of Ubuntu, Linux Mint ships a well tweaked desktop environment and wisely chosen applications to provide a user friendly, productive and highly efficient operating system.

-Linux Mint ships different multimedia codecs and plugins to provide out of the box support for wide range of media formats.
+Linux Mint ships different multimedia codecs and plugins to give out of the box support for wide range of media formats.

 Linux Mint releases officially comes with two different desktop environments, MATE and Cinnamon.